rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 (and other organisms) can look quite consequentialist from afar, this is really an emergent and less generalizable phenomenon than human consequentialism.
 _(TODO: maybe better better justify these claims.
-Note sure if ant sentences good/needed)_ This creates the potential for quite a dangerous situation in which there is a smooth transition between dumb deontologist AIs and more intelligent purely consequentialist AIs which deceptively pretend to have deontological properties.
+Note sure if ant sentences good/needed)_ This difference in difficulty could also result from the fact that consequentialism is the 'correct' model as discussed earlier.
+This difference in difficult creates the potential for quite a dangerous situation in which there is a smooth transition between dumb deontologist AIs and more intelligent purely consequentialist AIs which deceptively pretend to have deontological properties.
 Even if the transition isn't smooth, there is still potential for danger.
-When dialing up the intelligence knob (params, training time, etc), noticing a transition region between having deontological properties you want, some alignment failures, and then seemingly getting those properties back again should be a cause for alarm.
+When dialing up the intelligence knob (params, training time, etc), noticing a transition region between having the deontological properties you want, some alignment failures, and then seemingly getting those properties back again should be cause for alarm.

 There's an additional problem with partially deontological AIs which didn't exist with purely deontological AIs.
 If the deontological principles of an